digital-asset/docs.daml.com/README.md

 }
 ```

-5. Create a PR to update the `LATEST` file and merge it into the main branch.
+5. Create a PR to update the `versions.json` file and merge it into the main branch.

 6. Changes to `main` are reflected immediately on the live (versioned) website.
 When a new or updated version is built it pulls all of the docs changes submitted for that prefix.
-For example, the url resulting from building the documentation based on the `LATEST` file above is https://docs.daml.com/2.1.0.
+For example, the url resulting from building the documentation based on the `versions.json` file above is https://docs.daml.com/2.1.0.

-:loudspeaker: Although `LATEST` should reflect the latest unreleased doc versions, around release time it may not.
+:loudspeaker: Although `versions.json` should reflect the latest unreleased doc versions, around release time it may not.
 At these times, make sure you know which release you want your change to go into; i.e. the current unreleased (staging) version or the current unreleased (non-staging-yet) future version, it is probably the former which means going through the backporting exercise described in the next section.

 ### Making changes to current or past versions *from 2.0.0 onwards*